-Bunt: There shall be no bunts in Tee-ball.
-Rookie, or AAA divisions.
+Bunt: There shall be no bunts in Quickball, Sluggers or AAA divisions.

 Foul ball: In Tee-ball and Rookie divisions a batted ball shall be declared foul if it travels less than 15 feet from home plate.
-It may be useful to mark a chalk line, from foul line to designate this 15-foot mark.
+It may be useful to mark a chalk line, from foul line to foul line to designate this 15-foot mark.

-- LLOR 3.09: Managers or coaches must not warm up a pitcher at home plate or in the bull pen or elsewhere at any time. - LLOR 4.10 thru 4.12: If a game must end early for whatever reason (time limit, weather, darkness, curfew, etc.) rules LLOR 4.10 and 4.12 should be consulted.
+- LLOR 4.10 thru 4.12: If a game must end early for whatever reason (time limit, weather, darkness, curfew, etc.) rules LLOR 4.10 and 4.12 should be consulted.
 The common belief that the score reverts to the score at the end of the last completed inning is NOT CORRECT.
 In particular, see LLOR 4.11(d).
 If, after consulting LLOR 4.10 or 4.12, it is determined that you have a tie game, the game is resumed from the exact point at which it was halted (LLOR 4.12).
 A good time to complete a tie game is before the start of the next regularly scheduled game between the two teams.
 If there is no other regularly scheduled game it may not be possible to complete the game and will be recorded as a tie during league play, there are no ties during the NLLL playoffs. - LLOR 7.08: At all levels, runners must slide or attempt to get around a fielder who has the ball and is waiting to make the tag.
 Note the runner does not have to slide as long as they attempt to get around the fielder.
 The runner can't run into the fielder without sliding or attempting to get around.
 If the runner does not run into the fielder, they certainly are not out because they didn't slide.
 Per the LLOR, a collision is not an automatic out.
-The runner only has to avoid or slide if a fielder is waiting in the baseline, with ball in hand to make the tag. - LLOR 8.03: Managers and umpires are reminded to start games at the specified time and avoid unreasonable delays during the game.
-At the beginning of each half-inning, pitchers are allowed 8 warm-up pitches or one minute of time. - LLOR 6.02(c) Northlake Little League is NOT adopting the mandate that all batters Minors division and above for both baseball and softball keep one foot in the batter's box during their at bat during regular season league play save the exception listed in the LLOR.
+The runner only has to avoid or slide if a fielder is waiting in the baseline, with ball in hand to make the tag.
+Head first slides are not permitted.
+Players may dive back head first to the base to which they are returning.

+- LLOR 8.03: Managers and umpires are reminded to start games at the specified time and avoid unreasonable delays during the game.
+At the beginning of each half-inning, pitchers are permitted 8 warm-up pitches or one minute of time.
+Managers may pinch run for a pitcher or a catcher when a) 2 outs have been recorded or b) when 4 runs have been scored (Sluggers, AAA, Minors divisions only). - LLOR 6.02(c) Northlake Little League is NOT adopting the mandate that all batters Minors division and above for both baseball and softball keep one foot in the batter's box during their at bat during regular season league play save the exception listed in the LLOR.
 However, umpires and managers shall inform players that during interleague, TOC and All Star Tournament play this rule will be enforced inclusive of penalty as per LLOR 6.02(c).